Deforestation in India

 Deforestation in India is the widespread destruction of major forests in India.
 It is mainly caused by environmental degradation by farmers, ranches, loggers and plantation corporations.
 In 2009, India ranked 10th worldwide in the amount of forest loss, where world annual deforestation is estimated as 13.7 e6ha a year.

 History

+India has experienced Deforestation since 2nd Millennium BCE.
+Settlements in the Gangetic Plains were spread out.
+When the Indo-Aryans arrived they brought with them tools like Copper and Bronze, but this did not help in deforestation.
+Only when the use of Iron became common did deforestation began to drastically affect the Gangetic Plains.
+Large-scale clearing began around the 6th century BCE, driven by the need for agricultural land (specifically rice cultivation) and fuel for smelting.

+The Deccan Region is believed to have been a very forested area.
+A research paper titled "Utilizing traditional literature to triangulate the ecological history of a tropical savanna" by Ashish Nerlekar and Digvijay Patil published in the Science journal People and Nature, used Marathi literature and folksongs to find out about the environment of Desh region which is part of the Deccan.
+From the research it has been found out that there, the landscape has remained consistent over at least 750 years, contrary to what was believed earlier.

 Deforestation started with the growth of agriculture, but was exacerbated in the nineteenth century when British commercial forestry operations destroyed forests in mountain areas of Kerala, Tamil Nadu and Karnataka.
-The Gangetic plains have been almost completely deforested for agriculture.
+The Gangetic plains were also heavily affected.

 Dynamics

 Deforestation has several causes including colonization, agricultural expansion, firewood collection, timber harvesting and extension of cultivation on slopes.
 In the Indian Himalayas debris thrown down slopes due to the reckless use of excavator machines for widening roads and making of new roads has destroyed vast areas of Forest.
 Due to colonization, trees were cut down as a primary source of fuel.
 Felled trees are used for cooking food and other daily needs which require fuel.